conradkleinespel/rpassword/README.md

 You can build the documentation with `cargo doc` or [view it online](https://docs.rs/rpassword/).

-The source code is released under the Apache 2.0 license.

 I'd appreciate feedback if you use this library :-)

 ## Usage